- All Known Subinterfaces:

 containsKey

-if this multimap contains at least one key-value pair with the keykey
+Returnstrueif this multimap contains at least one key-value pair with the keykey. -

 containsValue

-if this multimap contains at least one key-value pair with the valuevalue
+Returnstrueif this multimap contains at least one key-value pair with the valuevalue. -

 containsEntry